aadityamayankar/macra/readme.md

-# Ibento
+# Macra

-Ibento is an event management system built using Spring Boot (Webflux) and other technologies.
+Macra is an event management system built using Spring Boot (Webflux) and other technologies.
 This project includes multiple modules such as authentication, authorization, data access, user management, event synchronization, and operations administration.

 ## Project Structure
 ```
-ibento
+macra
-├── ibento-authentication
+├── macra-authentication
     |── src
         |── main
             |── java